dotnet/orleans/src/Documentation/Advanced-Concepts/External-Tasks-and-Grains.md

    }
 ```

-### Advanced Example - making grain call from a code that runs on thread pool
+### Advanced Example - making a grain call from code that runs on a thread pool

-There is sometimes an even more advanced scenario of a piece of grain code that needs to “break out” of the Orleans task scheduling model and run on a thread pool (or some other, non-Orleans context) but still needs an ability to make a grain call to another grain.
-If you will just try to make a grain call not from within Orleans context, you will get an exception telling you that you are "trying to send a message on a silo not from within grain and not from within system target (RuntimeContext is not set to SchedulingContext)".
+An even more advanced scenario is a piece of grain code that needs to “break out” of the Orleans task scheduling model and run on a thread pool (or some other, non-Orleans context), but still needs to call another grain.
+If you try to make a grain call but are not within an Orleans context, you will get an exception that says you are "trying to send a message on a silo not from within a grain and not from within a system target (RuntimeContext is not set to SchedulingContext)".

-Below is a code that demonstrates how a grain call can be made from a piece of code that runs inside a grain but not in the grain context.
+Below is code that demonstrates how a grain call can be made from a piece of code that runs inside a grain but not in the grain context.

 ``` csharp
    public async Task MyGrainMethod()